holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     you:$id$rounds=<number of rounds, specified in /etc/pam.d/common-password>$[up to 16 character salt]$[computed password]:<rest of string>

 1. `you` is the Account username
-2. `$id$salt$hashedpassword` is generally considered to be called the encrypted password, although this is made up of three base fields separated by the `$`.
+2. `$id$salt$hashedpassword` is generally considered to be the encrypted password, although this is made up of three base fields separated by the `$`.
 The `id` can be any of the *Scheme id*s that crypt supports, as shown in the above table.
 How the rest of the substrings in this field are interpreted is [determined](http://man7.org/linux/man-pages/man3/crypt.3.html#NOTES) by what is found in the `id` field.
 The salt can be up to 16 characters.
 In saying that, the salt can be [augmented](http://backreference.org/2014/04/19/many-ways-to-encrypt-passwords/) by prepending the `rounds=<number of rounds, sourced from /etc/pam.d/common-password>$` directive.

 The hashed part of the password string is the actual computed password.
 The size of this string is fixed as per the below table: